Aquatic Plant Management

 The aquatic plant management program designs, funds, coordinates, and contracts invasive non-native aquatic plant control efforts in Florida's 1.25 million acres of public waters.

-Aquatic Habitat Restoration/Enhancement
+Aquatic Habitat Conservation and Restoration

 Florida has more than 7,700 named lakes over 20 acres and countless ponds from 1-20 acres.
 Many of those smaller ponds are on private property.
 Such ponds, if properly managed can provide wonderful, fishing, birding and wildlife viewing opportunities.
 However, the management of the ponds should take into account important conservation principles to prevent doing more harm than good.